lahav512/FTV/README.md

 enables shorter development and debugging time, a coherent code, an option of combining programs written by different authors, and a flexible code structure for changes.
 (Python, C++)

-More info is comming will be out once with the first release is aired.
+More information will be out once with the first release is aired.